 6 Tips on How to Choose an Editor

-I know, I know, you have to choose an editor and it’s already draining.
+You'd think this be an easier task, but it comes with a few steps to complete in advance.
+I know, I know, it’s already draining.
 But I have news for you, it doesn’t have to be.
-Choosing an editor is not based on who has the best prices, it’s about the editor being equipped with the skills to edit your manuscript based on your requests.
+Choosing an editor is not based on who has the best prices, it’s about if the editor is equipped with the skills to edit your manuscript based on your requests.
 I know you’ve read a blog that goes on and on about getting an editor before you publish, but did they mention how to accomplish this task?
 Probably not.
 But don’t fret!
 I’m here to help.
-In this blog, I am going to help you in the processing of choosing an editor that would best fit you, so let’s get right into it!
+In this blog, I am going to help you with choosing an editor that would best fit you.
+Take a look at the following tips.

 6 Tips for Choosing an Editor